 The 5.5″ bottom displays program profiles, running time, distance run/lap, heart rate, calories burnt, running speed, incline %, and pace.

 The T618 can function with full-color fitness programs linked to a tablet or smartphone.

-A small panel with big green and red Start and Stop buttons sit below the central console.
+A small panel with green and red Start and Stop buttons sits below the central console.
 The fan blows at around chest height.
 Simple up/down buttons for speed (right) and inclination (left) changes.
 The safety key is on the lower panel.

 Under the console is an accessory tray for a towel and a water bottle.
-Two storage cups are on either side of the Nautilus T618 console to enhance storage capacity.
+To enhance storage capacity, two storage cups are on either side of the Nautilus T618 console.

 The lack of a touchscreen means the display is digital, but it doesn’t affect your ability to utilize and navigate the controls.

 The treadmill’s media shelf can securely accommodate your tablet computer for entertainment, training advice, or multitasking.

 Each exercise ends with a fitness score to help you track your improvement.